Shaunak54323/Remote-KeyLogger/README.md

 This keylogger is powerful and runs in background without any knowledge of the user

-To eun the executable file:
+To run the executable file:

 Disable the firewall